susan123-dot/testin/README.md

         - System Testing

             It involves in testing the entire system to identify that all components are working together or not.
+        - Acceptance Testing

+            It is the process of determining that system meets user's requirement or not.